The Charles River Esplanade, Boston’s most expansive park.

 - Watch your back (and your front, sides, and while you’re at it, below your feet too).
 Unlike the road, there is no speed limit on the Esplanade and bikers take that lack of speed limit quite literally.
 Many will zip past you at the speed of light without so much as a fleeting “excuse me.”
 Even worse are those Hubway bikes with crowds of out-of-towners riding them.
 My favorite, the adjacent pathway-blockers who just simply meander down the middle of the path like they own it.
 In that case, you have every right to run right between them.
 Own it, you’re a Bostonian.
 Also watch out for fellow runners.
 They may be on your side, but it doesn’t mean they won’t run you down with a surprise pass.
 Finally, watch where you step.
 That path is NOT flat.

 - Check the Esplanade schedule.
 In the summer, the Esplanade hosts dozens of outdoor events.
 There’s nothing worse than being on a 3-hour long run to find that the entire path near the Hatch Shell is blocked with hundreds of charity walkers or a massive yoga class.
 But do take advantage of some of these events when you’re not trying to get your fitness on.
+You are going to get Body Sculpting Scottsdale in the best parts of town in Scottsdale due to the best part of it.

 - Pick a side.
 The pathways run on both sides of the Charles – Boston and Cambridge.
 Both have their positives and negatives.
 If you’re running the entire length of the bike path (from Watertown to the Museum of Science) your best bet is to run the Boston side until you reach Harvard.
 Dear God, switch to the Memorial Drive Side at Harvard.
 Yes, the Larz Anderson bridge construction is awful as awful can be right now, but once you get past Harvard, the Boston side gets narrower and narrower, until you’re pretty much rubbing sweaty elbows with everyone on the path.
 The stretch between the Western Ave. and River Street Bridge and underneath the BU Bridge is a bike/runner accident waiting to happen.
 Save your sanity (see #2).
 Once you get to the Mass Ave Bridge, I encourage you to enjoy the view and cross over to the Boston side again.
 On that side you will get two bathroom buildings and a lot more water fountains as you enjoy the ride to the Science Museum.